quantum-tinkerer/pydacp/docs/source/index.md

 A python package to compute eigenvalues using the dual applications of Chebyshev polynomials algorithm.
 The algorithm is described in [SciPost Phys.
 11, 103 (2021)](https://scipost.org/SciPostPhys.11.6.103).

-This package implements an algorithm that computes the eigenvalues of hermitian linear opeators within a given window.
+This package implements an algorithm that computes the eigenvalues of hermitian linear operators within a given window.
 Besides the original algorithm, we also provide a way to deal with degeneracies systematically, and remove the need of prior estimations of the number of eigenvalues.
 The algorithm is useful for large, sufficiently sparse matrices.

 This is an experimental version, so use at your own risk.

 ## Content

-* Instalation
+* Installation
 * The algorithm
     + First application of Chebyshev polynomials
     + Second application of Chebyshev polynomials